00RohitRoshan/Obsidian/Exam/GS/CA/Event.md

 - Which state/UT is the host of International Gita Mahotsav-2024?
 - Which country has been chosen to Chair the 68th Session of the Commission on Narcotic Drugs (CND)?
+- Where was the Rising Rajasthan Global Investment Summit 2024 organized?